-Now, onto this week’s helpful hints and handy tips.
-I’ve had a few people email me lately asking how they can improve their winery’s website product pages.
-I always get over-excited by these requests because product pages are baby steps toward the URL + IRL that we discussed last week.
+We often get emails from winery owners and marketers asking how they can improve their winery’s website product pages.
+I always get over-excited by these requests because product pages are baby steps toward frictionless customer experiences.
 Plus, most wine site admin interfaces allow you to make these changes yourself.

 BUT, before you start (and this is super important), any successful digital improvement begins with an understanding of your customers.
 None of the tips that follow have a ghost’s chance in hell if you aren’t in tune with your buyers.
 (You can google Customer Personas to be totally overwhelmed, or read this article by one of my digital heroes.)